 - 104.1 General.
 The building official is hereby authorized and directed to enforce the provisions of this code.
-The building official shall have the authority to render interpretations of this code, and to adopt policies and procedures in order to clarify the application of its provisions.
+The building official shall have the authority to render interpretations of this code and to adopt policies and procedures in order to clarify the application of its provisions.
 Such interpretations, policies and procedures shall be in compliance with the intent and purpose of this code.
 Such policies and procedures shall not have the effect of waiving requirements specifically provided for in this code. - 104.2 Applications and permits.
-The building official shall receive applications, review construction documents and issue permits for the erection, and alteration, demolition and moving of buildings, structures, and service systems, inspect the premises for which such permits have been issued and enforce compliance with the provisions of this code.

-- 104.3 Notices and orders.
+The building official shall receive applications, review construction documents and issue permits for the erection, and alteration, demolition and moving of buildings and structures, and service systems, inspect the premises for which such permits have been issued and enforce compliance with the provisions of this code. - 104.2.1 Determination of substantially improved or substantially damaged existing buildings and structures in flood hazard areas.
+For applications for reconstruction, rehabilitation, repair, alteration, addition or other improvement of existing buildings or structures located in flood hazard areas, the building official shall determine if the proposed work constitutes substantial improvement or repair of substantial damage.
+Where the building official determines that the proposed work constitutes substantial improvement or repair of substantial damage, and where required by this code, the building official shall require the building to meet the requirements of Sections 1612 or R322 of this code, and ULDC Article 18, Flood Damage Prevention. - 104.3 Notices and orders.
 The building official shall issue all necessary notices or orders to ensure compliance with this code. - 104.4 Inspections.
 The building official shall make all of the required inspections, or the building official shall have the authority to accept reports of inspection by approved agencies or individuals.
-Reports of such inspections shall be in writing and shall be certified by a responsible officer of such approved agency or by the responsible individual.
+Reports of such inspections shall be in writing and be certified by a responsible officer of such approved agency or by the responsible individual.
 The building official is authorized to engage such expert opinion as deemed necessary to report upon unusual technical issues that arise, subject to the approval of the appointing authority. - 104.5 Identification.
-The building official shall carry proper identification, as issued by the jurisdiction, when inspecting structures or premises in the performance of his/her duties under this code.
+The building official shall carry proper identification when inspecting structures or premises in the performance of duties under this code.